 Go behind the scenes to discover how newspaper editors decide what to put on their front page or news website.
 Students learn what makes a story “newsworthy” and how news coverage may vary depending on the audience and the community.
-After students learn the elements of a front page using current papers, they work in teams to make editorial decisions and to design their own front pages in a race to make deadline.
+After students hone their media literacy skills by analyzing current papers, they work in teams to make editorial decisions and to design their own front pages in a race to make deadline.

 Free, with admission

 Classes must be requested at least one week in advance.
 Please be advised that your preferred date may not be available, so have at least two dates in mind.
 We recommend arriving at the Newseum at least 15 minutes before your scheduled class time.

 Virtual classes: Virtual classes must be requested at least two weeks in advance.
 To request a free virtual class, please complete the virtual request form.
 All reservations are tentative pending confirmation of hardware and software capabilities.

 When a school fails to appear for its scheduled Newseum class, it prevents other schools from using that slot.
 Please notify us at least one week in advance if you must cancel your reservation.

 Assistance (e.g. ASL interpretation, assistive listening, description) for programs/tours can be arranged with at least seven business days’ notice.
 Please contact AccessUs at AccessUs@newseum.org or by calling 202/292-6453.

 Pre- and Post-Visit Choose the News Lesson Plans